AutohomeCorp/AutohomeRadar/README.md

 # AutohomeRadar
-A distributed monitor system based on Open-Falcon.
+AutohomeRadar is a distributed monitor system based on Open-Falcon.
+This project is a placeholder for [Standalone Project AutohomeRadar](https://github.com/AutohomeRadar).